-romantic neo-Gothic residence, built on the basis of a late medieval knight's fortress, rises up in the surroundings of the historic park.
-The first fortified castle in Kórnik was probably built in the fourth quarter of the 14th century by the foundation of Wyszota,
+he first fortified castle in Kórnik was probably built in the fourth quarter of the 14th century by Wyszota,

 RECONSTRUCTION OF MEDIEVAL CASTLE, I.T.KACZYŃSCY ZAMKI W POLSCE PÓŁNOCNEJ I ŚRODKOWEJ

-fter Mikołaj's death, the Kórnik estate was given to his nephew Łukasz Górka (d.
-1475), Voivode of Poznań, and when he died in 1475, the town and the castle became the property of his son Uriel (d.
+hen Mikołaj died, Kórnik was given to his nephew Łukasz Górka, Voivode of Poznań, and after his death in 1475, the town and the castle became the property of his son Uriel (d.
 1498), who, due to his poor health, was assigned by his father to a clerical career.
-At that time, the family property and benefits from holding the titles, as well as salaries resulting from the function of a Vatican tax collector and profits from banking operations provided Górka with enormous income.
+At that time, the family property and benefits from holding titles, as well as profits from banking operations provided Górka with enormous income.
 Uriel made the main heir of his minor nephew

 Łukasz Górka (d.
 1542), giving him Kórnik, Miejska Górka, Sieraków and Czerniejów.
-At the age of 17 Łukasz became a Castellan of Spycimierz, and when he was 26, he became the General Starost of Wielkopolska.
-With time, he grew to the leading figure on the political scene, as a close associate of Zygmunt Stary, King of Poland.
-The culmination of his admirable career was appointment as bishop of Kujawy in 1538, for whom he resigned from the office of voivode.
-When he died, the estates were transferred to the only son
+At the age of 17 Łukasz was a Castellan of Spycimierz, and when he was 26, he became the General Starost of Wielkopolska.
+With time, he grew to the leading figure on the political scene, as a close associate of Sigismund the Old, King of Poland. Łukasz's heir was the only son

 Andrzej (d.
-1551), the castellan of Poznań and the general starost, the richest inhabitant of Wielkopolska of his time, who owned over a dozen towns and over a hundred villages in Wielkopolska, Poland and Russia, as well as tenement houses, squares and manors in Poznań, Kraków and Lwów.
+1551), the richest citizen of Wielkopolska of his time, who owned over a dozen towns and over a hundred villages in Poland and Russia, as well as tenement houses, squares and manors in Poznań, Kraków and Lwów.

 CASTLE IN KÓRNIK: ABOVE WE SEE THE NORTHERN ELEVATION, BELOW THE VIEW OF THE SOUTHERN FAÇADE